College Watching – future FC Dallas Homegrowns? – 3rd Degree

 Reed Berry – Oral Roberts (2001?)

-A former FCD Premier player and striker, Berry exploded as a freshman leading Oral Roberts in scoring with 11 goals and 5 assists in 2019 earning the Summit League Newcomer of the Year award.
+A former FCD Youth player (under coach Chris Che) and striker, Berry exploded as a freshman leading Oral Roberts in scoring with 11 goals and 5 assists in 2019 earning the Summit League Newcomer of the Year award.
 In his sophomore 2020 season – which is happening now – he’s grabbed 4 goals and 3 assists in 7 games.
 Roja League: Premier Legends

 Michael Collodi – Columbia (2001)